micro-ROS/rmw_microxrcedds/rmw_microxrcedds_c/README.md

 # `rmw_microxrcedds_c`

-`rmw_microxrcedds_c` implements the ROS middleware interface using eProsima Micro XRCE-DDS middleware.
+`rmw_microxrcedds_c` implements the ROS middleware interface using *eProsima Micro XRCE-DDS* as a middleware.

 For more information see the repository level [README](../README.md)